wesselb/stheno/README.md

 distribution, and a convenience constructor `Normal1D` for 1-dimensional normal distributions.

-* `stheno.spd` offers structured representations of
-positive-definite matrices and efficient operations thereon.
+* `stheno.matrix` offers structured representations of matrices and efficient operations thereon.

 * Approximate multiplication between GPs is implemented.
 This is an experimental feature.